machinable-org/machinable/docs/tutorial/introduction.md

----
-next: "Background reading"
----

 # Introduction

 ## What is machinable?

 _machinable_ is a Python API for research code.
 It provides an object-oriented skeleton that helps you efficiently develop and experiment in a unified interface while handling tedious housekeeping behind the scenes.

 The key idea is to unify the running of code and the retrieval of produced results in one abstraction.
-A detailed discussion of this approach can be found in the [background section](./../idea.md), but here is a minimal example that illustrates the idea.
+A detailed discussion of this approach can be found in the [about section](../about/approach.md), but for now, here is a minimal example that illustrates the idea.

 _montecarlo\.py_